shelo16/gsg-youtube-api/README.md

 Solution for JobTriggerTime :

 Right now , its solved on Clients side via Angular Interval.
-But , I also have a @Schedule which update Youtube for user (this is only to show how I would solve it in API )
+But , I also have a @Schedule which updates Youtube for user (this is only to show how I would solve it in API )